Copper Hills High School: Orchestra program

-The orchestra is led and conducted by Jenna Baumgart.
-It has achieved many state titles since 2002.
+The orchestra program at Copper Hills High School is currently under the direction of Zane Lowry, having previously been directed by Jenna Baumgart (2005-2024).
+The program consists primarily of 2 orchestras: the Chamber Orchestra (combined with the West Jordan High School Chamber Orchestra and being auditioned) and the Concert Orchestra (non-auditioned).
+The program has received many superior ratings at the state and regional level since 2002.
+Recently, the combined Copper Hills/West Jordan Chamber Orchestra received straight superior ratings from their participation in the 2025 UMEA State Orchestra festival, held at Highland High School in Utah.

 In the 2006–2007 school year, the Chamber Orchestra attended a tour of San Diego, California, playing Handel's Concerto Grosso 1 as well as Paul Hindemith's Acht Stuke.
-They achieved superior ratings at the Utah State level competition for orchestras held at Brigham.
+They achieved superior ratings at the Utah State level competition for orchestras held at Bingham.

-Student Government

-The Student Government of Copper Hills High is currently advised by Scott Adamson and Angela Beatty.

-The officer corps is made up of ten Student Body Officers and sixteen Class Officers, elected during April of each year.

-Broadcasting/Video Production Program
+Broadcasting/video production program

-The broadcasting and video production program is currently led and taught by Kamiko Adcock and is known as "CH Studios."
+The broadcasting and video production program is currently led and taught by Kamiko Adcock and is known as "CH Studios".
 The broadcasting team won Best Live Event at the 2020-2021 Broadcast Awards for their CHHS Madrigals livestream.
-The film program also won a The Utah High School Film Festival 2021-2022 48 Hour Film Festival for their short film “Parasocial.”
-The program continues to create high quality video productions on their youtube channel "CH Studios."